wix/Detox/docs/APIRef.ActionsOnElement.md

 Sets the date of a date picker to a date generated from the provided string and date format.

 dateString - string representing a date in the supplied dateFormat
 dateFormat - format for the dateString supplied

+The `dateString` is converted to `NSDate` using `NSDateFormatter`.
+If you use JavaScript's [Date.toISOString()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toISOString), the corresponding `dateFormat` is `yyyy-MM-dd'T'HH:mm:ss.SSS'Z'`.

 ```js
 await expect(element(by.id('datePicker'))).toBeVisible();